 This a condition in which the articular surfaces of the joint are abnormally displaced and the two articular surfaces have no contact in between.
 If a partial contact is still retained, it is called subluxation.

-Dislocation is commonly caused by trauma, and is characterized by pain, deformity, and loss of function.
-It can be diagnosed on clinical examination and X-ray is confirmatory.
+Dislocation is commonly caused by trauma and is characterized by pain, deformity, and loss of function.
+It can be diagnosed by clinical examination and X-ray is confirmatory.

 Sprain is the severe pain in a joint caused by ligamentous tear, but without any associated dislocation or fracture.
 The tear leads to effusion into the ligament and joint causing great pain.